Financial Aid Federal Verification

 **Do not send us documents until we request them.
 Unsolicited documents may delay your processing.

-Once the UCCS Office of Financial Aid, Student Employment and Scholarships receives your documents we will review your FAFSA data.
+Once the UCCS Office of Financial Aid and Student Employment receives your documents we will review your FAFSA data.
 In reviewing the information, we may have additional requests or clarifications that are needed.
 Be sure to check your UCCS email often, as requests will be sent there.
 Submit the requested information as soon as possible so we can continue the review of your file.
 Failure to submit the requested information prevents us from completing your file, you knowing your aid package, and from receiving most disbursements of funds.